wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/gx_cloud_overview.md

 * **Personalize rules with ExpectAI (BETA).** GX Cloud can generate [AI-recommended Expectations](/cloud/expectations/manage_expectations.md#generate-expectations-with-expectai-beta) for a Data Asset.
 These will be personalized based on an analysis of a sample of your data.

+* **Generate code for custom SQL Expectations with ExpectAI (BETA).** To simplify working with [custom SQL Expectations](/cloud/expectations/manage_expectations.md#custom-sql-expectations), you can use ExpectAI to generate a SQL query based on a natural language prompt you provide and a data profile GX Cloud automatically provides.

 * **Schedule Validations.** GX Cloud enables you to schedule validations, so that you can test and assess your data on a regular cadence and monitor data quality over time.
 See [Manage schedules](/cloud/schedules/manage_schedules.md) for more detail.

 * **Alerting.** GX Cloud provides the ability to send alerts when validations fail, enabling your organization to remain proactively aware of the health of your Data Assets.
 See [Manage alerts](/cloud/alerts/manage_alerts.md) for more detail.